 Section 1.
 Nomination Period

-The nomination period for all elective public offices under the law of the Social Liberal Union in a regular election shall commence no earlier than 20 days and no later than 14 days before the expiration of the current term for that office, or, no later than 5 days following a vacancy in that office.
-Nomination periods, in general, shall last for at least 7 days, and may be extended if required by the Constitution or this Act.
+The nomination period for all elective public offices under the law of the Social Liberal Union in a regular election shall commence no earlier than 21 days and no later than 14 days before the expiration of the current term for that office, or, no later than 5 days following a vacancy in that office.
+Provided, the nomination period for ministerial elections not triggered due to vacancy shall commence as immediately as practicable after the election of a World Assembly Delegate.
+Nomination periods, in general, shall last for 7 days, subject to extension as required by the Constitution or this Act.

 Section 2.
 Informational and Nominations Thread

 For each election, the Election Administrator shall create one thread on the regional forum accessible to all eligible Member States, containing general information about the election, qualified nominees, and qualified candidates.

 All lawful and eligible nominations for that office shall be considered valid if they are posted as replies to the corresponding thread pursuant to Section 2 of this Article.
 The validity of nominations made on the Regional Message Board or via telegram are at the discretion of the Election Administrator.
 A Member State shall not be considered a legally qualified candidate for an office under the law of the Social Liberal Union unless that Member State has lawfully nominated themself, or, has publicly and affirmatively accepted the lawful nomination of another Member State.